bayes-bats/tier2-freq-bayes/development/run-of-show.md

+# Run of Show for Activity

+The activity follows 4 primary steps:

+1. Setting the context for the real world problem the class is exploring
+2. Introducing the motivation for the activity (statistical approaches) given the context
+3. Doing the applied activity
+4. Closing out the activity

+This document outlines the files (artifacts), aims, and cadence to be followed for each of the steps outlined above.
+The run of show is also built around the _5E Model Approach_ (engage, explore, explain, elaborate, and evaluate).
+The 5E Model is goes through two loops throughout the activity:

+- The first loop is focused on the applied learning aspects of the activity
+- The second loop is focused on the conceptual learning aspects of the activity

+The desired goals for each loop in the 5E Model are discussed in more detail below.

+---

 ### Problem Context

   a. __File__: `00-context-main.qmd`
+  b. __Aims__:
-  b. __Aims__: _Explore in 5E model_.
-Introduce students to data they will be using in activities and get them thinking about potential questions they may ask of/answer with the data using methods of statistical inference
+      - _Explore in 5E model_.
+Introduce students in small groups to data they will be using in activities and get them thinking about potential questions they may ask of/answer with the data using methods of statistical inference
+      - _Explore in 5E model_.
   c. __Cadence__: Instructor walks through context document and discusses each section with them, focusing on the trends in the data